 There are certain factors that increase the risk of preeclampsia.

-- If the pregnancy is not natural: If the pregnancy is due to artificial insemination or through egg donation, the chances of preeclampsia increases
+If Pregnancy Is Not Natural: If the pregnancy is due to artificial insemination or through egg donation, the chances of preeclampsia increases

-- Previous history of preeclampsia: One out of six expecting mothers who had had preeclampsia during their previous pregnancy, increases their chances of experiencing it in the following pregnancy.
-In case, the preeclampsia experienced during the previous pregnancy was very severe and appears before the 30th week of pregnancy, the risk of having it in the following pregnancy will increase to 40%
+Previous History Of Preeclampsia: One out of six expecting mothers who had had preeclampsia during their previous pregnancy, increases their chances of experiencing it in the following pregnancy.
+In case, the preeclampsia experienced in the last pregnancy was very severe and appears before the 30th week of pregnancy, the risk of having it in the following pregnancy will increase to 40%

-- The gap between pregnancies: If the gap between the pregnancies is more than 10 years or less than two years, the risk of preeclampsia increases
+The Gap Between Pregnancies: If the gap between the pregnancies is more than ten years or less than two years, the risk of preeclampsia increases

-- New partners: Having a baby with a new partner each time you are pregnant put you at a higher risk of developing preeclampsia
+New Partners: Having a baby with a new partner each time you are pregnant puts you at a higher risk of developing preeclampsia